Samueoxo/Samueoxo/README.md

 I am passionate about Machine Learning, Artificial Intelligence, Python, Communicating Insights, storytelling, Decision making and Data Analytics literacy.
 I'm constantly seeking out opportunities to explore this rapidly evolving field and staying at the edge to apply AI and Learning algorithms that help build Innovations across industries.

 * 🌍  I'm based in Morocco
+* 🖥️  See my portfolio at [My Portfolio](http://samueloxo.netlify.app)
 * ✉️  You can contact me at [hamidmans007@gmail.com](mailto:hamidmans007@gmail.com)
 * 🧠  I'm learning YOLO
 * 🤝  I'm open to collaborating on NLP Projects
-* ⚡  I'm Monkey D Luffy!
+* ⚡  I'm Monkey D Luffy, but I don't have a straw hat!

 ### Skills